 \subsubsection{Hybrid testing}

 \underline{Rationale}: We described multiple tests in the sections above.
 Intuitively, the higher the number of tests that failed for a given variable and hierarchy level $x_{i,j,n}$ --- the higher the chances that there is something wrong with the observations of this variable.
-EA data scientists observed that a simultaneous failure of four tests --- namely, mean relative error (Section~\ref{sec:mre}), Spearman and Pearson correlations (Section~\ref{sec:cor}), and Kolmogorov-Smirnov test (Section~\ref{sec:dist}) --- is a very strong indicator of a defect in the underlying data.
+We observed that a simultaneous failure of four tests --- namely, mean relative error (Section~\ref{sec:mre}), Spearman and Pearson correlations (Section~\ref{sec:cor}), and Kolmogorov-Smirnov test (Section~\ref{sec:dist}) --- is a very strong indicator of a defect in the underlying data (based on EA data scientists' past experiences).
 Thus, if $x_{i,j,n}$ fails all those tests, it should attract the attention of the data team.

 \underline{Method}: We identify all the variables that failed four above-mentioned tests simultaneously and report them along with the values of the associated metrics.
 Table~\ref{tbl:mult_failure} displays an example of this report.